Welcome to 1st Grade!

 Five main units are studied, which include a focus on physical science, earth science, and life science.
 The LabLearner program incorporates vocabulary and a hands-on investigative approach.

 Students explore communities and families, focusing on how all work together.
 Using My World: Social Studies, students are also exposed to related vocabulary.

-Beginning with creation, students study bible stories to better understand their meaning.
+Beginning with creation, students study bible stories to better understand their meaning using the Christ Our Life series.
 Students learn about the souls in purgatory and pray for them daily.
 The life and works of Salesian saint, St. Margaret Mary are studied.